astrojs/fitsjs/README.md

       var url = "/some/FITS/file/on/your/server.fits";

-      // Initialize a new FITS File object var fits = new FITS.File(url, fn);
+      // Initialize a new FITS File object var fits = new FITS(url, callback);

-      // Alternatively, the FITS.File object may be initialized with a buffer
+      // Alternatively, the FITS object may be initialized using the HTML File API. var fits = new FITS.File(fileObj, callback);
-      // using the HTML5 File API or an XML HTTP request.
-In this case, no callback function
-      // is required.
-      var fits = new FITS.File(buffer);

     </script>

 ## TODOs

-  * Support local gigabyte size files
   * Create examples
   * Remove repeated code that currently implements methods spawning Web Workers
   * Open support for NodeJS
   * Literate CoffeeScript?
-  * Overall clean up

 ## Decompression and Dithering Algorithm